ermiasgelgaga/Google-Health-Search-Project/README.md

 <img src="/img/architectural__new.png" height="500" width="1200" />

-## Data cleaning and visualization
-Python Jupyter Notebook was used in cleaning the data.
+## ETL
+### EXTRACT
+Data sourced from Google Trend, specifically Google Health Search from 2004 - 2017.

+### Transform
+Data cleaned and transformed by using Python Jupyter Notebook.

+### LOAD
 This project makes use of Python Flask–powered RESTful API, HTML/CSS, JavaScript, D3, Plotly and SQL database PostgreSQL for analysis and visualisation

 ## Data Analysis
 The following visualization has made: